 - Which groups of students are reporting few, if any, social-emotional strengths?

-- How are students thinking and feeling about equity and inclusion at their school?
+- How are students and staff thinking and feeling about equity and inclusion at their school?
 (The Panorama Equity and Inclusion Survey is a great resource to gather this data.)

 Honing in on the data can illuminate trends such as group differences in intervention efficacy and show you where resources need to be allocated at the district or school levels to address disparities and promote equity.